markpolyak/lab-grader/README.md

 REST API is developed using Bottle framework.
 Works with Python 3.9
 API specification is written in *SUAI-lab_grader_rest_api-1.2.0-swagger.yaml*

-Frontend is developed using Angular.
+Frontend is developed using Angular 12.

 ## Prepare for run
 - setup /static/app/auth.yml as in the [example](/static/app/auth.yaml.example)